samtron1412/docs/tech/it/os/unix/linux/linux.md

 - `/sys` : Modern Linux distributions include a /sys directory as a virtual filesystem, which stores and allows modification of the devices connected to the system.
+    + This one is specific to Linux, not in FHS (Filesystem Hierarchy Standard)
 - `/tmp` :System’s Temporary Directory, Accessible by users and root.
   Stores temporary files for user and system, till next boot.
 - `/usr` : Contains executable binaries, documentation, source code,